Compare the cheapest (and best) investment ISA platforms

 The Cheapest fund platforms for Stocks & Shares ISAs for most people

-If you want a professional to invest the money in your Stocks and Shares ISA investment for you then Moneyfarm provides the cheapest discretionary investment service in the market for under £15,000. in fact they will manage £15,000 of your money free of charge for the 1st year and then £10,000 free after that.
+If you want a professional to invest the money in your Stocks and Shares ISA investment for you then Moneyfarm provides one of the cheapest discretionary investment service in the market for under £15,000. in fact they will manage £15,000 of your money free of charge for the 1st year.
 The only cost is the cost of the underlying exchange traded funds (ETFs) which they purchase and is typically only 0.25%.
 Think of it like enjoying the cost savings available to DIY investors without having to run the money yourself.
 No one else in the market offers this.
 You can read our full unbiased Moneyfarm review.

-If instead you want to invest your money yourself (so called DIY investing) then the cheapest fund platform will depend on the size of your investment and how many trades you make on an annual basis.
-Below I have calculated the cheapest fund platforms for an ISA investment.
-So assuming that you plan to invest the full annual ISA allowance of £15,240 (2016/17) into funds and make 10 fund switches a year.
-The top 4 cheapest ISA providers platforms are:
+If instead you want to invest your money yourself (so called DIY investing) then the cheapest fund platform will depend on the size of your investment, what you invest in and how many trades you make on an annual basis.
+Below I have calculated the cheapest fund platforms for an ISA investment assuming that you plan to invest the full annual ISA allowance of £20,000 (2017/18) into funds and make 10 fund switches a year.
+The top 5 cheapest ISA providers are:

-Cheapest Stocks and Shares ISA providers - if you want to invest your own money
+Cheapest Stocks and Shares ISA providers - if you invest in funds yourself

 Comparison of stocks and shares ISA & SIPP investment platforms